Can you use a personal loan for business use?

 - You don’t have a detailed business plan or financial records for your business.

-- You only require a small amount of finance of up to £25,000.
+- You require finance of under £50,000^.
 Personal loans have smaller lending limits than business loans because they are based on personal finances and affordability.

 Alternatives to using a personal loan for business